Haoran101/FYP-HiSG/README.md

 ## Key Features

-- AR nearby point of interests view
+- AR nearby points of interest view
+- AR walking navigation
 - 360 degree photos and videos experiences
 - Keyword search among places, hotels, events, precincts, tours, 360 experiences... and many more in Singapore
-- Trip Planner to manage personalized itineraries
+- Trip planner and recommendation engine to manage personalized itineraries

 ## Other Features

 - Authentication: register or login with email & password or Google
-- Save activity or destination from search result to Favorites
+- Save activity or destination from search result to Favorites list
--
+- Check lines and stations for Singapore MRT

 ## Developer